Living in Covent Garden

 Is Covent Garden a good place to live?

-How safe is Covent Garden?
+What is the population of Covent Garden?

-What schools are in Covent Garden?
+What are the schools in Covent Garden like?

 Where does this data come from?